 Another way to apply storytelling is to create a story in which people who use the brand see themselves reflected or even feel inspired to improve.

 Look at this example, don’t you think it’s exciting and inspiring?
-For some reason, it’s close to a million and a half views:

 Even more interesting than conveying the brand’s story is to encourage the public to share their own stories.
 It has been said many times, but we will say again: There is no better content for a brand than content created by its community, the famous UGC (user generated content).